NuGet/docs.microsoft.com-nuget/docs/consume-packages/Central-Package-Management.md

   This prevents global package references from being picked up by downstream dependencies.

-`GlobalPackageReference` items should be placed in your `Directory.Packages.props`:
+`GlobalPackageReference` items should be placed in your `Directory.Packages.props` to be used by every project in a repository:

 ```xml
 <Project>